-In 2017 Fantasia begins an exciting new chapter as we move to the historic Prebendal School in Chichester.
+In 2017 Fantasia began an exciting new chapter as we moved to the historic Prebendal School in Chichester.
 Prebendal is a natural partner for us.
 The school is a Centre of Musical Excellence whose choristers sing almost daily in Chichester Cathedral, and some 95% of its students learn at least one musical instrument.

 Offers an introduction to music for any young student, whether or not they are already learning an orchestral instrument.